Time to separate from Tata Group, says Shapoorji Pallonji Group | Headlines

 "Unfortunately, he was removed in October 2016, when he attempted to implement these governance reforms.
 It is extremely unfortunate that the current leadership of Tata Sons has not only continued to take value destructive business decisions in a misguided effort to prove a point in these proceedings," it added.
 The release said that Tata Sons "has amplified its institutional efforts to suppress and inflict irreparable harm on the SP Group, in the midst of a global crisis triggered by the COVID pandemic".

-The release comes amid a legal battle which began after Mistry was ousted as chairman of Tata Sons in 2016.
+The statement comes amid a legal battle which began after Mistry was ousted as chairman of Tata Sons in 2016.
 (ANI)

 ALSO READ